Middle East Conflict Fears Push Container Freight Rates Higher

 Readers tracking iran tend to care less about how a story is framed and more about the verifiable facts underneath it — the amounts, dates, rates and organisations named.

-Recent iran coverage keeps returning to Iran, Container Shipping, Energy Security, International Trade and Maritime Security, which points to where the activity and attention currently sit.
+Recent iran coverage keeps returning to Iran, Strait of Hormuz, Container Shipping, Maritime Security and Container Ship, which points to where the activity and attention currently sit.

-Numbers like 4,800 — surfaced from coverage by gCaptain and The Loadstar — are useful for a quick read of scale, but the precise basis behind any figure belongs to the source article.
+Numbers like 20%, 4,800 and 2019 — surfaced from coverage by energynow.ca, news - FreightWaves and "ocean freight rates" - Google News — are useful for a quick read of scale, but the precise basis behind any figure belongs to the source article.

 An interim deal to end the Iran war includes a waiver on sanctioned oil sales, but a complex web of international restrictions on trade,…